numfocus/gsoc/2016/proposals/vora-meet.md

 However, as per the discussions with the mentors, I have been made aware that SQLite is currently being employed in AMY.
 With the discussed database schema, we can store the JSON as a string in SQLite.

 #### **Frontend**: Bootstrap + Plotly.js
 The reason for narrowing down the choices out of various charting libraries to a single one is the fact that this library enables developers to design responsive, customizable charts and adds functionalities to the already large feature set of *D3.js*, on which it is based.
-Further, (i) it is completely free & open-source (ii) *Plotly playground*: developers can run write the code online & modify using GUI (thus, modify, enhance & test charts well before using them) *and* (iii) it is easier to use & presence of few rendering bugs in Highcharts [1](https://news.ycombinator.com/item?id=10583784) [2](http://stackoverflow.com/questions/6924356/highcharts-jquery-rendering-problem-all-browsers)
+Further, (i) it is completely free & open-source (ii) *Plotly playground*: developers can run write the code online & modify using GUI (thus, modify, enhance & test charts well before using them) *and* (iii) it is easier to use.

 ## Schedule of Deliverables

 ### Community Bonding Period
 This time will be used to perform complete *requirement analysis* of the project and  to better know the Software Carpentry community - the users as well as the developers.
 During this period, the discussions will be held with mentors, as part of the analysis phase, to finalize the minute details including:
 * presentation layout for each question-type and answer-type
-* choice of plotting library
 * database schema
 * way to present the choices (of 5 surveys) when the workshop ID is provided